 If the sum of your eligible deductions exceeds the standard deduction, then you should itemize.
 Otherwise, take the standard deduction.

 - Earned income tax credit: This is limited to low-income workers, with thresholds based on marital status and number of children.
-The maximum credit is $7,430 for families with at least 3 children, with the maximum AGI of $63,698 if married filing jointly, and having at least 3 children.
+The maximum credit is $8,046 for families with at least 3 children, with a maximum AGI of $68,675 if married filing jointly.

 - American opportunity tax credit: This provides a credit of up to $2,500 if you paid tuition during the tax year and had modified AGI under $80,000 (single) or $160,000 (married filing jointly).

-- Child tax credit and Dependent care credit: This is a credit of up to $3,000 to defray the costs of childcare for one child or up to $6,000 for two or more children.
+- Child tax credit: This is a credit of up to $2,200 per qualifying child to cover the costs of childcare, with up to $1,700 per additional qualifying child.
 Families can qualify with income under $200,000 (single) or $400,000 (married filing jointly) modified AGI.

 The main form driving your tax calculations is Form 1040 and its instructions.
 These forms look confusing, but note the broad categories on the left of Form 1040 — income, adjustments, deductions, and tax and refund calculations — are precisely what we discussed above.

 Tax calculations can get complicated quickly; however, tax software can simplify it dramatically.
-If your AGI is less than $73,000, the Internal Revenue Service (IRS) lets you use tax software and file for free.
+If your AGI is less than $89,000, the IRS lets you use tax software and file for free.

-If you do not qualify for the free services and are not comfortable filling out the 1040 on your own, then you may consider paying for tax preparation software such as TurboTax or H&R Block.
-These services may ask you guided questions to identify what deductions and adjustments you may qualify for and will automatically calculate your tax owed based on your entries for wages, capital gains, dividends, and more.
+If you do not qualify for the free services and aren't comfortable filling out the 1040 on your own, you can use tax prep software like TurboTax.
+It'll ask you guided questions to identify what deductions and adjustments you may qualify for and will automatically calculate your tax owed based on your entries for wages, capital gains, dividends, and more.

-You may also consider hiring a tax professional.
+You could also hire a tax professional.
 The tax professional should file for you and provide you with a copy of all worksheets and forms used in the calculations.
 You can then review carefully and replicate the filing in future years, making adjustments as necessary if your income sources haven’t meaningfully changed.

 FAQs